MWorksCoding/minecraft-server/README.md

 ```
 docker compose up
 ```

-Instandly you can see the minecraft-server logs.
-You can call the logs with
+You can instantly see the Minecraft server logs with:
 ```
 docker logs -f minecraft-server
 ```

-In case of errors you can remove the containers and build from new:
+In case of errors, you can remove the containers and rebuild from scratch:
 ```
 docker compose down
 ```